Antivenom

 Both the presence of alpha-gal in some snake antivenom, such as crotalidae polyvalent immune Fab (CroFab) and Anavip® (6,50,51,57,104), and its association with severe reactions in patients with alpha-gal syndrome have been established (6,50,51,57, 104).

-If an envenomation requires antivenom, National Snakebite Support recommends that you treat with antivenom, even if you have alpha-gal syndrome.
+If an envenomation requires antivenom, National Snakebite Support recommends that you treat with antivenom, even if the patient has alpha-gal syndrome.

 Click on the image below to enlarge